Jinja2 for Python Apps: Architecting Scalable Transactional Email Systems

 Security Sandboxing & Multi-Tenant Template Execution

 SaaS platforms allowing user-defined templates must enforce strict execution boundaries.
-Jinja2’s Undefined class and SandboxedEnvironment prevent arbitrary code execution and restrict access to Python built-ins.
+Jinja2's SandboxedEnvironment prevents arbitrary code execution and restricts access to Python built-ins.
 By combining autoescaping with explicit allowlists for filters and globals, engineering teams can safely render third-party marketing content without compromising infrastructure.
-This security model is critical when scaling transactional systems across isolated tenant namespaces.

 from jinja2.sandbox import SandboxedEnvironment